2008 Grand Rapids Rampage season

-The 2008 Grand Rapids Rampage season is the 11th season for the franchise.
+The 2008 Grand Rapids Rampage season was the 11th season for the franchise.
 The Rampage finished the regular season 6–10, earning them a spot in the playoffs as the 6th seed in the American Conference.
 In their Wild Card playoff game, the Rampage upset the Arizona Rattlers, 48–41.
 In the Divisional round, the Rampage won in a bigger upset against the top seeded Chicago Rush, 58–41.
 The Rampage's playoff run was cut short however, after losing the American Conference Championship to defending champion San Jose SaberCats, 55–81.
+With the ballclub's folding in 2010, this was the franchise's final season.